 The important formulas for the Indian Economy topic are as follows:

-Types of Questions Asked from Indian Economy in JAIIB IE & IFS Paper
+What types of questions are asked from Indian Economy in JAIIB IE & IFS paper?

 In the JAIIB IE & IFS paper, questions from the Indian Economy test both conceptual clarity and practical understanding.
 They cover a range of topics including macroeconomics, sectors of the economy, monetary and fiscal policies, the banking system, and international economic issues.